 Drugs and talking therapy

-Those with more severe symptoms may need to take antidepressant drugs, while cognitive behavioural therapy (CBT) can help sufferers learn how to cope with their winter symptoms.
+Those with more severe symptoms may need to take antidepressant drugs, while cognitive behavioural therapy (CBT) can help you learn how to cope with winter symptoms.

 Exercise and natural light

 In mild cases, regular outdoor exercise - such as a daily walk - can be all that’s needed to combat SAD.

 Helen says: 'Natural daylight, even on a typical British winter day, is better than a lightbox - and exercise is known to make us feel better.